kodecocodes/SC_SpiroMifsud/For Instructor/script.md

 TH
 ------------
 Hi everybody, this is Spiro.
-Today we’re going to explore integrating third party data with automatic updates using an API and webhooks-- all by way of oAuth.
+Today we’re going to explore integrating third party data into an iOS mobile app with automatic updates using an API and webhooks-- all by way of oAuth.

-In this screencast, we’ll leverage the popular service Strava since it’s become one of the most popular third party services used to track running distance and times.
-And, we’ll look at two popular libraries called oAuthSwift and Socket.IO to help make this a process a little easier.
+In this screencast, we’ll leverage a popular athlete data tracking service called Strava – this will be our source of third party data.
+We’ll use two popular libraries called oAuthSwift and Socket.IO to automatically integrate the data from Strava into our own application.

 So let’s get started!

 CODING/SCREEN